jensengroup/RegioSQM20/README.md

 Note the following:

-    o The path to your Python environment must be specified in the regiosqm/conf_search.py file. o The number of CPUs/molecules and CPUs/conformer has to be specified in the regiosqm/regiosqm.py and regiosqm/conf_search.py files, respectively.
+1. The path to your Python environment must be specified in the regiosqm/conf_search.py file.
+2. The number of CPUs/molecules and CPUs/conformer has to be specified in the regiosqm/regiosqm.py and regiosqm/conf_search.py files, respectively.
 (Setting CPUs/molecules = 2 and CPUs/conformer = 4 will allow RegioSQM20 to use a maximum of 2*4=8 CPUs that you must have available.)

 # Usage